Equal Employment Opportunity Program

 Executive Order No. 104 transferred the function of administering the equal employment opportunity program from the Office of the Governor to the Director of the Division of Personnel, Department of Administration, effective March 23, 2003.
 This Order amended Alaska Statutes Title 39 by adding a new chapter (Sec.
 39.28.010-39.28.080).
 In accordance with state law, the Equal Employment Opportunity Program (EEOP) is responsible for the following programs:

-In conjunction with the Division of Personnel's Training & Development Unit, EEOP staff delivers scheduled and on-request classes to strengthen knowledge and understanding of state EEO policies; state and federal anti-discrimination laws; and workplace diversity.
+In conjunction with the Division of Personnel's Learning & Development Unit, EEOP staff delivers scheduled and on-request classes to strengthen knowledge and understanding of state EEO policies; state and federal anti-discrimination laws; and workplace diversity.
 For more information or to enroll in a class, please go to the Train Alaska or contact EEOP staff.

 EEOP staff receives, investigates and resolves informal complaints of discrimination in employment from current or former state employees and applicants for state employment.
 In addition, EEOP staff represents executive branch agencies of Alaska state government in front of state and federal enforcement agencies when formal complaints of employment discrimination are filed.